Nature of the Work

 While GCC does not offer a course title in Social Work, students may follow the recommended outline to satisfy general education requirements in preparation for Social Work programs at four-year institutions.
 It is advisable to work closely with the transfer coordinator at GCC, as well as the intended transfer institution, to select relevant courses for Social Work programs.

-The following are the required courses necessary to receive an Associate Degree in Social Work:
+The following are the required courses necessary to receive an Associate Degree in Social Work - 2 years:

 |Prefix||First Year Courses||Credits|